 17. Make Homemade Products

-So, after you do your research on local laws, then try your hand at making these local products.
-Also, do some research on what the store bought versions of these products are doing to your body.
+After you do your research on local laws, then try your hand at making these local products.
+Also, do some research on what the store-bought versions of these products are doing to your body.
 It should hopefully fire up a passion within you that will help you to sell your homemade products a little more effectively.

 18. Homemade Flour